Inhabiting the Christian Year: Holy Week

 This is part 6 of a series exploring the Western Christian year (liturgical calendar).
 For other posts in this series, click a number: 1, 2, 3, 4, 5, 7, 8.

 So far, we've looked at Advent, Christmas, Epiphany and Lent.
 The first three constitute what some call the cycle of light.
 Lent then begins the cycle of life, which continues with Holy Week, Easter and Pentecost.
-In this post, we'll explore Holy Week, which includes Palm/Passion Sunday, Maundy Thursday, Good Friday and Holy Saturday.
+In this post, we'll explore Holy Week, which includes Palm/Passion Sunday, Maundy Thursday, Good Friday and Holy Saturday (with the last three often referred to as the "sacred Triduum").
 Let's begin with a quote from Living the Christian Year by Bobby Gross.
 It will provide some important historical context.

 Originally, the first Christians recalled and celebrated the death and resurrection of Jesus in a single day---and they did so once a week, on the Lord's Day!
 But it was not long, probably by the end of the first century, before a more elaborate annual Pascha was established.
 In that sense, as Laurence Stookey has suggested in response to the maxim that every Sunday is a little Easter, "Every Easter is a great Sunday." (p.
 167)Over time, the church added to the celebration of Easter four commemorations of key events in Jesus' life that occurred during the week preceding Easter.
 Called "Holy Week," it begins with Palm/Passion Sunday and includes Maundy Thursday, Good Friday and Holy Saturday.
 Let's look at each one (and for another post on this topic, click here).